t-freger/ram/docs/docs/guides/external-library.md

 Edit `docker-compose.yml` to add two new mount points under `volumes:`

 ```
-  immich-server:
+  ram-server:
     volumes:
       - ${EXTERNAL_PATH}:/usr/src/app/external
 ```

-Be sure to add exactly the same line to both `immich-server:` and `immich-microservices:`.
+Be sure to add exactly the same line to both `ram-server:` and `ram-microservices:`.

 Edit `.env` to define `EXTERNAL_PATH`, substituting in the correct path for your computer: